 Do you know how it did, or what triggered that realization?

-How has the Czech community in Chicago changed over the years?
+The Czech community in Chicago has changed over the years